dortania/OpenCore-Install-Guide/extras/debug.md

 # Debugging OpenCore

 Needing to figure out why you're getting issues or stalling?
-Well you've come to the right place.
+Well, you've come to the right place.

-To start off, make sure you're using either the `DEBUG` or `NOOPT` versions of OpenCore.
+To start, make sure you're using either the `DEBUG` or `NOOPT` versions of OpenCore.
 This will provide much more info than the `RELEASE` version.

 **Target**
 Used for enabling different levels of debugging